 5. Their Websites Can Be Messy & Confusing

-Lots of low cost print suppliers’ websites can be messy and confusing.
+Lots of low cost print suppliers’ website designs can be messy and confusing.
 After you have fought your way through the barrage of information and added on your “upgrades and extras”, that would come as standard from a reputable supplier, you realise that…

 6. They’re Not Really That Cheap